dj-urg/digital-methods-coding-introduction/working-with-jupyter.md

 Take a look at the bar chart you generated:

 Questions to consider:
-- What is the most common number of words in a tweet?
+- Which video category is the most common?
-- Are tweets typically short or long?
+- How diverse are the video categories in the dataset?
-- How does this distribution help you understand the nature of the tweets?
+- What does this distribution tell you about the content being uploaded?

-This simple exercise introduces you to loading data, performing basic text analysis, and visualizing results—all essential skills in social media analysis.
+This simple exercise introduces you to loading data, performing basic categorical analysis, and visualizing results—all essential skills in content analysis and media studies.